limako/rpi-arduino/_episodes/03-first_sketch.md

 ~~~
 {: .language-bash}

-You should see the LEDs on the Arduino blink rapidly for a moment and then one LED will begin to blink regularly.

 > ## Working efficiently:
+>
 > If you have to type out these entire commands each time you do anything,
 > it would be a lot of effort.
 Luckily you can use the shell history to reuse
 > commands.
 It's perhaps useful to open two terminal windows:
-> one where you are editing your sketch and another where you compile
+> one where you are editing your sketch and another where you compile and upload the sketch.
+>
 > You can also create aliases that make short versions of the commands
 > to save keystrokes.
 You can add these to a .bash_aliases files.
 >